OpenMined/syft.js/README.md

 which currently spans across web, [iOS](https://github.com/OpenMined/SwiftSyft), [Android](https://github.com/OpenMined/KotlinSyft), and [servers/IoT](https://github.com/OpenMined/PySyft).

 The library is built on top of [TensorFlow.js](https://js.tensorflow.org/) and allows to train and inference [PySyft](https://github.com/OpenMined/PySyft) models in a browser.
-This enables you to utilize training data located directly in the browser itself, bypassing the need to send a user's data to a central server.
+This enables developers and researchers to utilize training data located directly in the browser itself, bypassing the need to send a user's data to a central server.

 ## Introduction